kentlim1/f1-driver-profiles/README.md

 ## TO DO:

-- real-time activity feed (good for live race reactions from the community, supabase?)
+- real-time activity feed (good for live race reactions from the community, coming soon)
-- set up user accounts to accompany the above feature (OAuth 2.0?)